anntzer/pypi2pkgbuild/README.rst

 -----

-``pypi2pkgbuild.py PYPINAME`` creates a PKGBUILD for the latest version of the given PyPI package (including prereleases if the ``--pre`` flag is passed.
-Because PyPI's dependencies are somewhat unreliable, it installs the package in a virtualenv to figure out the dependencies.
-Note that thanks to ``pip``'s wheel cache, the build is later reused; i.e. the procedure entails no extra work.
+``pypi2pkgbuild.py PYPINAME`` creates a PKGBUILD for the latest version of the given PyPI package and the current version of the Python interpreter (Python 3 only).
+Prereleases are considered if the ``--pre`` flag is passed.
+Because PyPI's dependency information is somewhat unreliable, it installs the package in a venv to figure out the dependencies.
+Note that thanks to ``pip``'s wheel cache, the build is later reused; i.e. the procedure entails very little extra work.

 A ``-git`` package can be built with ``pypi2pkbguild.py git+https://...``.